jh1993/UnderusedOptions/README.txt

 - Fear of Death (5 SP): If Touch of Death kills its target, all enemies in line of sight of the target are inflicted with a stack of the fear of death for 6 turns, which benefits from duration bonuses.
 Each turn, each stack of fear has a chance to stun its victim for 1 turn, equal to 100% divided by the distance between the victim and the source of its fear, if the source is visible to the victim.
 A stack of fear is automatically removed if its source is no longer alive.

 Toxic Spores:
-- Red mushboom self-destruct now benefit from minion damage bonuses.
-All other mushbooms now benefit from duration bonuses.
 - Grey Mushbooms upgrade replaced by Toxic Mushbooms (4 SP), which is mutually exclusive with other mushboom type upgrades and gives 3-radiu 1-damage poison auras to mushbooms; the aura instantly activates 3 times on death.
 Stunning is redundant with Paralyzing Venom anyways, not to mention losing poison synergy.

 Aether Swap: